saagie/technologies/technologies/app/jupyter/README.md

 ### On Saagie's Platform

-This container is supposed to be run on Saagie's platform.
+This container is designed to run on Saagie's platform.

-Official documentation is available here : [Saagie's official documentation](https://docs.saagie.io/product/latest/sdk/index.html)
+The official documentation is available here: [Saagie's official documentation](https://docs.saagie.io/product/latest/sdk/index.html)

 ### On premise / your local server

-Anyway, it is possible mainly for development and tests to run this image outside Saagie.
+It is possible (mainly for development and testing) to run this image outside of a Saagie platform.
-Please note that Saagie won't provide any support regarding images launched outside it's platform.
+Please note that Saagie cannot provide any support for images launched outside of its platform.

-Simply run:
+Run:

 ```
 docker run --rm --name jupyter -p 18888:8888 -v /path/to/persisten/folder/jupyter-workdir:/notebooks-dir saagie/jupyter-python-nbk:v2-app
 ```

- * Port `8888` should be mapped to the one you will be using on host side (here `18888`).
+ * Port `8888` should be mapped to the one you will be using on host side (example: `18888`).
  * SAAGIE_BASE_PATH variable is optional when run manually.
- * Mounting volume is optional (-v /path/to/persisten/folder/jupyter-workdir:/notebooks-dir) but if you want to do it:
+ * Mounting volume is optional (-v /path/to/persisten/folder/jupyter-workdir:/notebooks-dir) but if you need it:
  * create your local directory with: `mkdir -p /path/to/persisten/folder/jupyter-workdir`
  * make Jovyan (Jupyter notebook default user) the owner of this directory with: `chown -R 1000:1000 /path/to/persisten/folder/jupyter-workdir`

-Then you'll be able to access Jupyter at http://localhost:18888
+Then you'll be able to access Jupyter at (http://localhost:18888).

-## Libraries :
+## Libraries

 ### List of main libraries